ObjectModules/deploy/[Mapping]-Concept.md

 2. A Dotted line for exit point
 ```
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure1.png)
-##Identification
 The diagram as shown in _Figure 1_ has 4 elements.
 Each represent each element inside the mapping.
 So it is valid for all the above mappings.

 We just need to put what we need as a text above the box.
 On our case this text can be each of
 * `Food`
 * `Library`
 * `Your Data`
 * `A best food on library for you`
-To simplify on the method of making the mapping, here we just put the word `info` to identify each of them.
+To simplify on the method of making the diagram, here we just put the word `info` to identify each of them.
+##Identification
 ```
 * Hungry will become an entry point
 * Food is what we need